8 Best Monthly Dividend Stocks in 2022

 If you need income from your portfolio every month, look for industries that can pay dividends consistently, such as real estate, energy and private equity.
 However, keep in mind that it isn’t always best to chase high yields.
 Instead, you should look for companies that consistently increase dividends.
-These are known as dividend aristocrats and these companies will be less likely to cut dividends in the future.
+These are known as dividend aristocrats, and these companies will be less likely to cut dividends in the future.

 - Several dividend stocks pay dividends to investors every month.
-Some monthly dividend stocks may even increase their dividends -- known as dividend aristocrats.
-Hence, you can certainly make monthly income from dividends.
+Some monthly dividend stocks known as dividend aristocrats may even increase their dividends.
+Hence, you can certainly earn monthly income from dividends.

 - Which shares give dividends monthly?

 - There are many shares that give monthly dividends, including all of the monthly dividend stocks on this list.
 For other shares, you can either check the company's shareholder information or look it up on a stock research website such as Nasdaq.com.

 - Are monthly dividend stocks worth it?